vuestorefront/vue-storefront/README.md

 ## **#StandWithUkraine** 🇺🇦

-We at Vue Storefront express our support for the people of Ukraine and their right to live in a free and democratic country.
+We at Alokai express our support for the people of Ukraine and their right to live in a free and democratic country.
 We stand with Ukraine and we will continue to support the Ukrainian community.

 <a href="https://supportukrainenow.org/" target="_blank">
     <img src="https://gcdnb.pbrd.co/images/bDfmujNpxjxy.png?o=1" />